Everybody's Gone to the Rapture: Plot

 As the town's population rapidly dwindles, Stephen realizes that the quarantine has failed and that the 'pattern', or 'It' as it is often referred to, has learned to adapt.
 He believes that it has learned to travel not just through direct human contact, but through the telephone lines, radio waves, and television sets.
 In light of this, he desperately insists to the local government that they must gas the valley.

 In the penultimate chapter of the game, the player is led to a bunker where Stephen waited out the nerve gas bombings with the intention of killing himself once he ensured that every other infected person in the valley is dead.
 When he is unable to reach anyone at all outside the valley via telephone, he realizes that he has failed and that the pattern has spread, presumably to the entire planet.
 The pattern comes for him and he confronts It.
 He tells It that he has decided to set fire to himself, having doused himself in petrol to prevent being taken by It.
-Moments before he igniting the fuel, an image of Kate appears in the pattern of the light.
+Moments before he ignites the fuel, an image of Kate appears in the pattern of the light.
 Stephen stands in awe, reaching out to her.
 The scene fades out as Stephen's lighter slips out of his hand and hits the ground, igniting the petrol.

 In the final part of the game the player is transported to the inside of the observatory's locked entrance gate.
 The player makes their way up the hill to the top-most observatory and upon entering, sees the human light shape of Kate inside in the darkness, making the last of the recordings heard.
 She states that she is the last one left, and it is revealed that she did achieve communication with It.
 Kate explains that when she told the pattern that what it did to everyone in the valley - the people, the birds, the insects, the cows - was wrong; It countered that it was not wrong, because now everyone that wanted to be together was together, and that everyone had found their counterpart and was no longer alone.
 Kate explains how she finally understands and says that she has accepted her fate, and that she and 'the pattern' will soon join the others.
 She states that humanity can finally 'slip away, unafraid.'
 Kate turns and appears to reach out to the pattern coming down from above as it reaches out to meet her, her last words being her belief that the pattern was her own counterpart.